 Statement

-Park Nottingham u3a _____________U3A is a learning co-operative and membership charity which enables members in their third age to share educational, creative and leisure activities.
-Members of each U3A draw upon their knowledge, skills and experience to teach and learn from each other (peer to peer learning). _____________U3A is committed ensuring that the U3APark Nottingham u3a is as inclusive and accessible as possible for those in their third age who meet the criteria for membership.
-This policy document should be read alongside ___________U3A’Park Nottingham u3a’s Equality, Diversity and Inclusion Policy.
+Park Nottingham u3a is a learning co-operative and membership charity which enables members in their third age to share educational, creative and leisure activities.
+Members of each U3A draw upon their knowledge, skills and experience to teach and learn from each other (peer to peer learning). is committed ensuring that the Park Nottingham u3a is as inclusive and accessible as possible for those in their third age who meet the criteria for membership.
+This policy document should be read alongside Park Nottingham u3a’s Equality, Diversity and Inclusion Policy.

 Aims of the Policy

-This policy has been drawn up to ensure that _______________U3A takes steps to review accessibility needs for individual members and makes reasonable adjustments, where possible, to accommodate the needs of members with disabilities and/or health related needs.
-The policy takes into account the requirements of the Equalities Act 2010 and the need for ________________U3A toPark Nottingham u3a to avoid discriminating directly or indirectly against members with disabilities and/or health related needs.
-The policy will act as a reference point for Committee Members, Group Leaders and individual members in terms of the steps Park Nottingham u3a _________________U3A will take.
+This policy has been drawn up to ensure that takes steps to review accessibility needs for individual members and makes reasonable adjustments, where possible, to accommodate the needs of members with disabilities and/or health related needs.
+The policy takes into account the requirements of the Equalities Act 2010 and the need for Park Nottingham u3a to avoid discriminating directly or indirectly against members with disabilities and/or health related needs.
+The policy will act as a reference point for Committee Members, Group Leaders and individual members in terms of the steps Park Nottingham u3a will take.
 The policy will also identify the parameters of the adjustments that can be made.
-Park Nottingham u3a ______________U3A is a membership charity and not a service provider, therefore whilst reasonable adjustments will be made to ensure that individuals can participate and can attend with carers to support their needs, there will be certain needs that the U3A will not be able to accommodate due to the level of care that an individual may need.
+Park Nottingham u3a is a membership charity and not a service provider, therefore whilst reasonable adjustments will be made to ensure that individuals can participate and can attend with carers to support their needs, there will be certain needs that the U3A will not be able to accommodate due to the level of care that an individual may need.

 Practical Approaches to Increasing Access